Energy Transition: WWF-India

 The Government of India has set a target to reach the non-fossil fuel energy capacity of 500 GW by 2030.
 While this is being implemented in mission mode, some sectors like rural energy, food processing, and healthcare have not seen the same penetration as industrial sectors.

-Through distributed renewable energy, CSP aims to demonstrate a portfolio of energy solutions for productive use of RE by rural communities and decarbonising the milk value chain.
-It is also working on decarbonising mobility in the island region of the Sundarbans (West Bengal).
-The intervention, currently being tested as a pilot, involves the installation of a retrofittable electric propulsion unit with a rechargeable lithium-ion battery pack on a boat traditionally plying on diesel engine.
+Through distributed renewable energy, CSP demonstrated a portfolio of energy solutions for productive use of RE by rural communities and decarbonising the milk value chain.
+The initiative also worked on decarbonising mobility in the island region of the Sundarbans (West Bengal).
+The intervention, tested as a pilot, involved the installation of retrofittable electric propulsion unit with a rechargeable lithium-ion battery pack on six boats traditionally plying on diesel and patrol engine.
+Others RE focused initiatives tested are Renewable energy based fail safe drinking water facilities and RE based multipurpose charging station.

-CSP interventions under the energy transition pillar are designed not only to provide decarbonisation benefits but also to support livelihood activities of local communities.
+CSP interventions under the energy transition pillar were designed not only to provide decarbonisation benefits but also to support livelihood activities of local communities including dairy farmers.